 - Ducts should be sealed with mastic sealant, a putty-like material that can be purchased at hardware stores.
 Because of the Texas heat, the glue on traditional duct tape dries out and loses its adhesive quality.
-Mastic never totally hardens so it doesn't dry out loosen with age.
+Mastic never totally hardens, so it doesn't dry out or loosen with age.

 - Fans blowing directly on you can make temperatures around you feel up to 4 degrees cooler.
 Fans blowing, but not directly on you will not produce the same effect.

 - Refrigerators more than 10 years old use up to 50% more energy than new energy efficient models.
 Behind heating, cooling and water heaters, refrigerators and freezers are the biggest household energy users because they run all the time.

 - Side-by-side refrigerators use about 45% more energy than refrigerators with a separate freezer on top.
 Upright freezers use 10% to 25% more energy than chest styled freezers because they lose more cold air when opened.
 Freezers that must be manually defrosted use 35% to 40% less energy than comparable frost-free models.

 - Temperature settings that are too low cause refrigerators and freezers to run more than needed.
 The refrigerator temperature should be 36 to 38 degrees.
 The freezer temperature should be 0 to 5 degrees.
 To test: place an ordinary household thermometer in the refrigerator for 10 to 15 minutes.
 Be ready to read it the moment you open the door.
 Repeat the test for your freezer.
 Refrigerator temperatures set at even 10 degrees lower than recommended can increase energy use by as much as 25%.